Legrandin/pycryptodome/Doc/src/cipher/cipher.rst

 .. note::

-    Plaintexts and ciphertexts (input/output) are all *byte strings*.
+    Plaintexts and ciphertexts (input/output) are all *byte strings* or *byte arrays*.
-    An error will occur with Python 3 strings, Python 2 Unicode strings, or byte arrays.
+    An error will occur with Python 3 strings or Python 2 Unicode strings.

 Often, the sender has to deliver to the receiver other data in addition to ciphertext alone (e.g. **initialization vectors** or **nonces**, **MAC tags**, etc).